The way to understand native English speakers is by learning reductions/relaxed speech.

 Listen to the audio to hear the difference:

-Reductions, or relaxed speech, are normal.
+Reductions, or relaxed speech, are normal and extremely common.
 All native speakers do this naturally.
 The good news is: You can learn them!
 They follow patterns.
 By learning the patterns and getting lots of listening practice, you can train your ear and start understanding native speakers, TV shows, and movies.
 You can learn about and listen to more reductions on my post Small Talk: How was your weekend?

-With practice and training, you can start making sense of native English speakers when they speak naturally.
+With practice and training, you can start making sense of native English speakers.

-I recently found an interview with Nina Weinstein on ManyThings.org called “Wanna, Gonna, Hafta: Getting Relaxed With Reduced Forms of Speech.
+Here’s an interview with Nina Weinstein on ManyThings.org called “Wanna, Gonna, Hafta: Getting Relaxed With Reduced Forms of Speech.”
 It’s about 5 minutes long in MP3 format and includes a read-a-long transcript.
 The MP3 speed can also be adjusted to be faster or slower.